- Places to Explore

 A successful downtown restoration has earned Walla Walla high praise.
-The heart of downtown, at 2nd and Main streets, looks as pretty as it did 50 years ago, with beautifully maintained old buildings and newer structures designed to fit in.
+The heart of downtown, at 2nd and Main streets, looks as pretty as it did 60 years ago, with beautifully maintained old buildings and newer structures designed to fit in.
+Walla Walla's Main Street is the winner of the "Great American Main Street Award" from the National Trust for Historic Preservation.
 Residents and visitors come here to visit shops, wineries, cafés, and restaurants.

 West of town, the green Walla Walla Valley—famous for asparagus, sweet onions, cherries, and wheat—has emerged as Washington's premier viticultural region.
 Tall grain elevators mark Lowden, a few miles west of Walla Walla, a wheat hamlet that now has several wineries.

 Walla Walla at a Glance

 - L'Ecole No. 41

 - Sinclair Estate Vineyards

 - Fodor's Go List 2014: Where we are going in 2014